puppetlabs/puppetlabs-apache/README.md

 > **Note**: Use the `aliases` parameter instead of the `scriptaliases` parameter because you can precisely control the various alias directives' order.
 Defining `ScriptAliases` using the `scriptaliases` parameter means *all* `ScriptAlias` directives will come after *all* `Alias` directives, which can lead to `Alias` directives shadowing `ScriptAlias` directives.
 This often causes problems, for example with Nagios.

-If [`apache::mod::passenger`][] is loaded and `PassengerHighPerformance` is 'true', the `Alias` directive might not be able to honor the `PassengerEnabled => off` statement.
+If [`apache::mod::passenger`][] is loaded and `PassengerHighPerformance` is '`true`', the `Alias` directive might not be able to honor the `PassengerEnabled => off` statement.
 See [this article](http://www.conandalton.net/2010/06/passengerenabled-off-not-working.html) for details.

 ##### `allow_encoded_slashes`

 Sets the [`AllowEncodedSlashes`][] declaration for the virtual host, overriding the server default.
 This modifies the virtual host responses to URLs with `\` and `/` characters.
 Valid options: 'nodecode', 'off', 'on'.
-Default: undef, which omits the declaration from the server configuration and selects the Apache default setting of `Off`.
+Default: `undef`, which omits the declaration from the server configuration and selects the Apache default setting of `Off`.

 ##### `block`